Handling the anxiety and stress caused by changes at work

 By Clare Harland

 Our team is going through a restructure at the moment.
 We’re not unique, employees across many industries are experiencing significant changes.
+But it’s prompted us here at Healthy Telford, to think about how unsettling changes at work can be and how they can impact on levels of anxiety and stress.

-It’s prompted us at Healthy Telford, to think about how unsettling changes at work can be and how they can impact on levels of anxiety and stress.
-People handle change in different ways but here are a few things to consider and be aware of.
+People handle change in different ways but here are a few things to consider and be aware of:

 Don’t be intimidated by the fancy language